apache/tomcat/res/maven/README.txt

 $Id$

 To release do the following:
-1 - copy mvn.properties.default to mvn.propertie and adjust it.
+1 - copy mvn.properties.default to mvn.properties and adjust it.
 2 - ant -f mvn-pub.xml deploy-release
     that step creates a staging in https://repository.apache.org/index.html#stagingRepositories 3 - test it and do the vote process